Pcv Valve Replacement Cost UK: 2026 Price Guide

 What’s the difference between OEM and aftermarket parts for PCV valve replacement?

-Why is PCV valve replacement relatively expensive for such a small part?
+Why is PCV valve replacement so expensive?

-Last updated: April 2026.
+Last updated: 2026-04-29.
 This article is regularly reviewed and updated to reflect current UK garage pricing.

 Cost Researcher